Curriculum and Instruction MEd Degree

 Curriculum and Instruction Faculty: Respected.
 Community-Engaged.

-- Study with professors who are respected experts in the education field and frequently published in such publications as: Teacher Education and Practice; Outreach; and The IEP: Development and Review.
+- Study with professors who are respected experts in the education field and frequently published.

 - Benefit from qualified professors with teaching experience in the public schools and a commitment to serve the community through such activities as: Reach Out and Read, Academic Rodeo, Troop Game Day for Senior Citizens and Tyler Together Education Task Force.